zedapp/zed/README.md

     $ git clone https://github.com/zedapp/zed.git
     $ cd zed

-After this you can either build all versions (Linux, Windows, Mac):
+After this you can either build the version for your platform of choice:

-    $ make apps

-Or a particular one:

     $ make apps-mac
     $ make apps-win